pranavkdileep/RenderCv-AI/README.md

 ## License

 This project is for personal and portfolio use.
-Update this section with your preferred license if you plan to open-source it.